Mount Kidd

 Mount Kidd is a 2958 m double-summit massif centrally located in Kananaskis Country in the Canadian Rockies of Alberta, Canada.
 Mount Kidd is situated within Spray Valley Provincial Park, and its nearest higher neighbor is Mount Sparrowhawk, 7.0 km to the northwest.
 Mount Kidd is a landmark that can be seen from Highway 40 in the Kananaskis Village area, and from the Kananaskis Country Golf Course which lies at the eastern base of the mountain.

 History

-In 1907, Dr. Donaldson Bogart Dowling, an engineer with the Geological Survey of Canada, named the mountain for John Alfred (Fred) Kidd, who was a resident of nearby Morley, Alberta.
+In 1907, Dr. Donaldson Bogart Dowling, an engineer with the Geological Survey of Canada, named the mountain for Stuart Kidd, who was a resident of nearby Morley, Alberta.
 From 1902 to 1907, Kidd ran the Morley general store and outfitted expeditions and geological survey crews such as Dowling's with supplies.
 The first ascent of the mountain was made in 1947 by R. C. Hind and J. F. Tarrant.
 The mountain's name was officially adopted in 1953 by the Geographical Names Board of Canada.
 In June 1986, Mount Kidd was the scene of the first of three related airplane crashes known as the Rescue 807 Crashes.
 In August 2010, James Hoshizaki stepped onto a snow cornice to pose for a photo when it gave way, resulting in an avalanche that swept him down about 200 metres to his death.